wklenk/rak8212-espruino-bosch-iot-platform/README.md

 # rak8212-espruino-bosch-iot-platform
-Example how to connect to the Bosch IoT Platform using the Quectel BG96's built-in MQTT stack.
+Example how to connect a RAK8212 device to the [Bosch IoT Suite](https://www.bosch-iot-suite.com/) Platform using the [Quectel BG96's](https://www.quectel.com/product/bg96.htm) built-in MQTT stack.

 The example will be a simple data logger, periodically sending sensor values using NB-IoT connectivity.

-The RAK8212 has quite a few sensors on board:
+The [RAK8212](https://www.espruino.com/RAK8212) has quite a few sensors on board:

 * Temperature
 * Humidity